 Tip: Take a snapshot of your arrangement with your phone so you can refer back to it while gluing.

-Paint the backs of the delicate plant material, and set it in place on your paper.
-The paper should be a heavier weight, like card stock, or watercolor paper
+Using a paintbrush and white glue, thinned with a little water paint the backs of the delicate plant material, and set it in place on your paper.
+The paper should be a heavier weight, like card stock, or watercolor paper to handle the weight of the flowers.

-A while back I create something similar in my Shadow Box Peonies post.
+A while back I created something similar in my Shadow Box Peonies post.
 This shows you that the same idea can be used to create dried flower art too.
 Dried flowers are usually thicker so you may need to find a frame that has some depth such as a keepsake frame or shadow box.

 Creating art with pressed flowers is such fun and it makes a great gift.
 Perhaps with flowers from a special occasion?